 There is lots more we could say and likely will in later articles, but here we basically want to introduce you to the world of espresso that we have come to love.
 We want to help you navigate what espresso is, how to understand the lingo, and how to make delicious coffee on that entry level espresso machine that you have recently purchased.

 What Is Espresso?

 The term espresso most basically refers to an infusion brewing method where hot water is pushed through finely ground coffee at high pressure for a short amount of time extracting a strong and intense ‘shot’ of coffee.
 Ideally the coffee is extracted at 9 bars or 130psi of pressure which is over 4 times the pressure used for typical car tyres!
 This high pressure combined with a short extraction time of 25-30 seconds makes it likely the most unforgiving brewing method there is.

 However, while doing it well can be incredibly finicky it is also very rewarding when it does work.
-Part of what sets apart espresso from other brewing methods is the crema (italian for cream) which is a thin layer of golden foam which forms on top of the coffee shot.
-The colour and texture of the crema basically indicates how fresh or otherwise the beans are and how weak or strong the espresso is.
+Part of what sets apart espresso from other brewing methods is the crema (Italian for cream) which is a thin layer of golden foam that forms on top of the coffee shot.
+The color and texture of the crema basically indicate how fresh or otherwise the espresso beans are and how weak or strong the espresso is.
 It is also what enables latte art.
-Espresso is also a very versatile brewing method that can produce a range of drinks either with milk (Latte, Cappuccino, Flat White, Piccolo, etc) or without (espresso/short black, Americano etc).
+Espresso is also a very versatile brewing method that can produce a range of drinks either with milk (Latte, Cappuccino, Flat White, Piccolo, etc) or without (espresso/short black, Americano, Iced Americano, etc).
 It produces a small and very strong shot of coffee that can either be enjoyed as is or complemented with milk.

 What Are The Different Types Of Espresso Machines?